SevaSk/ecoute/README.md

-# 🎧 Ecoute
+# 🎧 Transcribe

-Transcribe is a live transcription tool that provides real-time transcripts for the microphone input (You) and the speakers output (Speaker).
+Transcribe is a live transcription tool that provides real-time transcripts for the microphone input (You) and the audio output (Speaker).
 It optionally generates a suggested response using OpenAI's GPT-3.5 for the user to say based on the live transcription of the conversation.

-## 📖 Demo

-Transcribe is designed to help users in their conversations by providing live transcriptions and generating contextually relevant responses.
-By leveraging the power of OpenAI's GPT-3.5, Transcribe aims to make communication more efficient and enjoyable.

 ## 🚀 Getting Started